knoob/Learning/README.md

 Learning
 ========

-Just some code for examples as I'm learning new stuff
+Just some code for examples as I'm learning new stuff1